ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 ## Batching

-Depending on the use-case we might want to introduce batched mutations.
+Depending on the use case, we might want to introduce batched mutations.
 Batched mutations allow us to make multiple changes to our data in a single mutation.
-If we look at our current mutation we could allow the user to add multiple symbols at once.
+If we look at our current mutation, we could allow the user to add multiple symbols at once.

 :::tip